 We cannot assure investors that costs associated with the ACP will not be materially higher than anticipated or that efforts that we take to mitigate cost increases will be successful or sufficient.
 Our cost estimates and budget for the ACP have been, and will continue to be, based on many assumptions that are subject to change as new information becomes available or as unexpected events occur.
 Further, several key variables such as the cost of raw materials to build the plant and general inflation, are outside our control and difficult to forecast.
 While the project budget that we expect to establish in the second quarter of 2008 will be based on greater maturity of machine and balance of plant design than the estimate established in early 2007, some of the key variables in our estimate are still difficult to quantify with certainty at this stage of the project, including the cost of manufacturing complex centrifuge machine components on a commercial scale.
 This manufacturing will be done by third parties and while our cost estimates reflect input from our project suppliers, we will not know the actual cost until we finalize the design of the centrifuge machines and enter into contractual arrangements with these project suppliers.
 Although there have been significant ACP procurements since our cost estimate was established in early 2007, we are still in negotiations with suppliers regarding significant additional procurements.
-Regardless of our success in demonstrating the technical viability of the American Centrifuge technology, uncertainty surrounding our ability to accurately estimate costs or to limit potential cost increases could jeopardize our ability to successfully finance and deploy the ACP.
-Our inability to finance and deploy the ACP would have a material adverse impact on our business and prospects because we believe the long-term viability of our business depends on the successful deployment of the ACP.
+Regardless of our success in demonstrating the technical viability of the American Centrifuge technology, uncertainty surrounding our ability to finance and deploy the ACP would have a material adverse impact on our business and prospects because we believe the long-term viability of our business depends on the successful deployment of the ACP.